Propane vs. Natural Gas vs. Heating Oil: Lebanon Home Heating Fuel Comparison

 Short Term Trends

-Lebanon’s overall oil use changes from year to year based on the severity of the winter.
-As the temperature outside gets more chilly, homes’ heating systems need to burn increasing amounts of heating oil to maintain the temperature that the thermostat is set to.
+Lebanon’s overall oil consumption changes yearly as winter conditions change.
+As the temperature outside gets colder, homes’ furnaces need to burn more and more heating oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Lebanon was 29.3°F, which was 5.5°F colder than the prior winter's average outside temperature.

 Lebanon County Average Winter Temperature